logoTaylor Swift

 More music texts on Linguapress:

-The Beatles (intermediate English) John Lennon (advanced English) The Story of the Blues (advanced English) Elvis Presley (intermediate English) Interview with Leonard Cohen - a Linguapress exclusive.
+The Beatles (intermediate English) - Bob Dylan - from folk singer to global icon (advanced English) - John Lennon (advanced English) The Story of the Blues (advanced English) Elvis Presley (intermediate English) Interview with Leonard Cohen - a Linguapress exclusive.
 Woody Guthrie (advanced English)

 Copyright notice.